 - Students build upon prior knowledge or thoughts about the topic by sharing interesting facts.

-- It can serve as an evaluation tool for how much a student has learned about a topic.
+- It can be a low-stakes way to evaluate how much your students have learned about a topic.

 How to use an inquiry chart

-- The teacher provides each student with a blank I-chart and assists with topic selection OR provides the pre-selected topic.
+- Provide each student with a blank I-chart and assist with topic selection (or provide the pre-selected topic).

-- The students engage in forming questions about the topic.
-Those questions are placed at the top of each individual column.
+- Have students begin forming questions about the topic.
+These questions are placed at the top of each individual column.

-- Teachers may ask students to resolve competing ideas found in the separate sources or develop new questions to explore based on any conflicting or incomplete information.
+- Students will use their summarizing, comparative analysis, critical thinking, and research and reporting skills as they resolve competing ideas found in separate sources or develop new questions to explore based on any conflicting or incomplete information.

 Collect resources